 Sometimes a company can’t answer an incoming call because all its employees are busy.
 When this happens, the call goes to a queue (aka a line or ‘on hold’).
 Instead of a constant busy tone, the caller is informed that operators can’t currently answer the call.
 Music is played for the caller while they wait for someone to take their call.

 You may not view call queues in the most positive light due to the way many corporations use them to intentionally frustrate you so you hang up, but when used to complement customer service, call queues have distinct business value in saving phone calls that would otherwise be lost.

 - reduce the negative effect of the busy signal on the customer experience;

 - provide different service levels for different customer groups;

-Cloud virtual phone system can divide the incoming call flow into groups on the basis of several parameters:
+A cloud virtual phone system like MightyCall can divide incoming call flow into groups on the basis of several parameters: